 This article was written in 2000 and updated in 2004.
 There has been a lot of research that has come available since; to be incorporated.

-The Norwegian term Nålbinding has been borrowed into English as Nalbinding and is currently the most accepted term although there is still some argument.
-It has been chosen due to the fact that the most obvious continuous tradition of nalbinding is found in Scandinavia and no English term seems to quite cover the concept.
+The Norwegian term Nålbinding has been borrowed into English as the loanword Nalbinding and is currently the most accepted term although there is still some argument.
+It has been chosen due to the fact that the most obvious and closely related continuous tradition of nalbinding at the time was found in Scandinavia and no English term seemed to quite cover the concept.
+Looping is a broader term that covers the entirety of looped textiles, including knitting and crochet.
+Needle-binding is a direct translation, but does not convey the same sense of a technique in English.
 However, nalbinding is not just a Viking craft done only in Scandinavia.
+In fact, that is but a small portion of the overall finds.
 Nalbinding is a craft done all over the world.
 The following includes some of the most often mentioned or most easily referenced examples from different time periods.
 It is in no way a complete listing.

-The earliest known extent examples of nalbinding, if one is to include the buttonhole stitch versions, are from c 6500 BC.
+The earliest known extant examples of nalbinding, if one is to include the simple looping variants, are from c 6500 BC.
 They were found in Nehal Hemar, a cave in the Judean desert, Israel.
+They include fragments in simple looping and cross-knit looping variants.
 The next specimens are fragments found in Denmark from the Mesolithic era of the Stone Age (4,200 BC calibrated).
 Currently most Neolithic specimens are found in Denmark, although there are some fragments from the Lake Dwellings in Switzerland.
 However fabric remains from this period are extremely few so nalbinding’s true extent is unknown.
 There are theories that, as nalbinding does not require continuous thread, but rather the exact opposite, and due to the great age of its early examples, it may, as a technique, precede the invention of continuous spinning, such as that done on a drop spindle or wheel.

 From the Middle Ages several pieces have been found.
 For example, in Sweden there has been found a sock in Uppsala and a mitten in Lund from this period.
 In Finland some stocking fragments with an unusual connection stitch were found in Kaukola.
 Eight fragments of nalbinding were found in Novgorod.
 A pair of 70 cm long linen stockings, complete with tapes, from the 12th century were found at the parish church in Delsberg, or as it is also known, Delémont, Switerzerland.
 The Åsle Mitten, found in Sweden and originally dated to the first centuries A.D. has since been carbon dated to between 1510 -1640 A.D.
 There are also examples to be found in Italy and South America.
 Undated examples show up in places as varied as Lappland and Africa.
 There are four mittens from the ramparts of Copenhagen in Denmark that are unfortunately undateable but possibly from 1659 AD.
 In the 1920’s the Native Americans of southern Arizona and northern Mexico were still using a form of nalbinding.
 However, as fabrics are often not preserved well, and nalbinding is sometimes not identified as such by archaeologists, there may be more examples.